Setting Powder Vs. Setting Spray: Which One Is Your Best Bet?

 - Go for a soft and fluffy brush with a tapered end or a small makeup puff.
 This will ensure even and targeted application.

-- Swirl your brush into the powder.
-Apply in gentle, circular motions, especially around the nose, under the eyes, and on your T zone, as these areas experience excess oil buildup.
+- Swirl your brush into the powder and tap over the powder container to remove the excess product.
+Apply in gentle tapping motions, especially on the sides of the nose, under the eyes, and on your T zone, as these areas experience excess oil buildup.

 - Make sure to press and roll instead of aggressively blending or rubbing.
 Follow the upside-down ’V’ shape, focusing on the sides of the nose, mouth, chin, and forehead.